 When a commandment says killing is a sin, but millions died in the name of God, we could easily argue people don’t really follow prophets, but use prophets.
 To justify their own actions and beliefs.

-Or just go to Asia and see how well do they really know Jesus.
+Or just go to Asia and see how well they really know Jesus.

 Time Relativity: nobody remembers you

-The pharaohs took “for ever” to the next level.
-Pyramids were built with the idea of lasting for ever.
-But believing they achieved that goal is a lack of understanding how time really works on a bigger scale.
+But believing they achieved that goal is a lack of understanding of how time really works on a bigger scale.

 Pick anybody you think changed the world.

-Then do one billions years, after a bunch of glacial eras will give way to the sun getting hotter and hotter.
+Then one billion years, after a bunch of glacial eras will give way to the sun making the world too hot to live in.

-In five billions years the sun will be gone.
+In five billion years the sun will be gone.
 By then we’re either outta the solar system or we’ll be gone.
-“We” make very little sense though:

 Species Relativity: You’re An Amoeba